eSignature / Digital Signature

 - The Customer will notify ITPM once the services are completed so that the department can accept the vendor invoice and bill the customer.

-To request to Subscribe, Change/Renew, Discontinue, or Request Cost Estimate for eSignature, submit a VHSS service request and choose the eSignature option from the VHSS product drop down list: Order Service Now
+To request to Subscribe, Change/Renew, Discontinue, or Request Cost Estimate for eSignature, submit a VHSS Case/Request and choose the eSignature option from the VHSS product drop down list: Order Now